rfc-st/humble/README.md

 > - `-v`: Verbose mode (after the analysis)
 > - `-W ignore`: Ignore all warnings during test execution
 > - `--p no:cacheprovider`: Prevents creation of `.pytest_cache`

+## Global Configuration (humble.skip)

+If you want to persistently exclude certain HTTP response headers from being analyzed across **all** analyses, without specifying the `-s` parameter every time, you can adjust the provided `humble.skip` file.

 ## AI